 \section{Introduction}

-Cyber-physical systems (CPSs)~\cite{alur2015principles} are often both complex and safety-critical.
-A commonly used approach for assessing correctness is testing.
-The main objective is to find inputs that falsify given specifications; such inputs define \emph{counterexamples}.
+Cyber-physical systems (CPS)~\cite{alur2015principles} are frequently complex and safety-critical.
+Testing is a common approach for evaluating correctness, with the primary goal of identifying inputs that falsify given specifications, known as \emph{counterexamples}.

-For many industrial systems, no explicit mathematical models are available for analysis, and only simulations of the system are possible.
-Thus, in this paper, we assume that a black-box model that represents the system under test (\SUT) is available, and the black-box model can be simulated.
-For many industrial CPSs also, simulating the system might be computationally expensive, and it is thus desirable to reduce the number of simulations needed during falsification.
-In \emph{simulation-based falsification using optimization}, the objective is to reduce the number of tests, i.e., simulations, by using an optimization method to decide on the next set of input signals from evaluating the results from previous simulations.
-A key challenge is selecting an efficient optimization method and the type of information that an optimizer should use to decide on the next set of input signals.
-When the \SUT is given as a black-box model, the optimization approach is restricted to gradient-free optimization methods~\cite{audet2017}.
-In general, optimization-based methods are divided into two approaches, \emph{direct-search}~\cite{Hooke1961direct} and \emph{model-based} methods~\cite{audet2017}.
-While direct-search methods evaluate the objective function directly without sharing any information between consecutive evaluations, a model-based search creates a surrogate model of the objective function to explore and exploit the search space~\cite{audet2017,Shahriari2016Bayesian}.
+In many industrial systems, explicit mathematical models for analysis are unavailable, and only system simulations are possible.
+In this paper, we assume the availability of a black-box model representing the system under test (\SUT), which can be simulated.

+For numerous industrial CPSs, simulations can be computationally expensive, making it desirable to minimize the number of simulations required during falsification. \emph{Simulation-based falsification using optimization} aims to reduce the number of tests, i.e., simulations, by employing an optimization method to determine the next set of input signals based on previous simulation results.
+A key challenge lies in selecting an efficient optimization method and identifying the information an optimizer should use to decide on the next input signals.

+When the \SUT is represented as a black-box model, the optimization approach is limited to gradient-free optimization methods~\cite{audet2017}.
+Optimization-based methods are generally divided into two categories: \emph{direct-search}~\cite{Hooke1961direct} and \emph{model-based} methods~\cite{audet2017}.
+Direct-search methods evaluate the objective function directly without sharing information between consecutive evaluations, while model-based searches create a surrogate model of the objective function to explore and exploit the search space~\cite{audet2017,Shahriari2016}.